PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Windows-ArduinoUnoR3.md

 - To stop the program, simply unplug the Arduino at any time.
 - Do not change video output or mess with the HDMI.
 These can cause the program to Switch to freeze for multiple seconds and break the program.
 If you want turn off the TV, do it *before* you start the program.

+## Other Programs

+You now know how to run TurboA - the most basic of the programs.
+You can choose any of the other programs and repeat steps 5-7.

+It is important to read the manual for a program before you use it.
+Each program has a different set of instructions and startup conditions.
+You can find the manual for a program by clicking on the "Online Documentation" link.

 # Serial Programs